ismail-gits/helm-chart-online-shop-microservices-application/README.md

-# Helm Chart Online Shop Microservices Application
+# Helm Chart For Online Shop Microservices Application

 This Helm chart provides a comprehensive solution for deploying an online shop application on Kubernetes.
 It encapsulates various microservices necessary for the functioning of the application and ensures scalability, reliability, and ease of management.